Mteixeira88/css-variables-IE-plugin/README.md

 ### CSS
 All `css variables` must be inside the `:root` element.
 The Gulp task responsible for handling the conversion only allows `:root` element variables.
-Task will be updated to work with all kinds of elements.
+Tasks will be updated to work with all kinds of elements.

 ```css
 :root {